Somersault (film)

-Somersault is a 2004 Australian romantic drama film written and directed by Cate Shortland (in her feature directorial debut).
-Shot in the winter of 2003, it was released on 16 September 2004 and screened in the Un Certain Regard section at the 2004 Cannes Film Festival.
-It also swept the field at the 2004 Australian Film Institute Awards, winning every single feature film award (13 in total).
+Somersault is a 2004 Australian romantic drama film written and directed by Cate Shortland in her feature directorial debut.
+The film premiered on 16 September 2004 and was selected for the Un Certain Regard section at the 2004 Cannes Film Festival.
+It received widespread critical acclaim and made history at the 2004 Australian Film Institute Awards by winning all 13 categories in which it was nominated, including Best Film, Best Direction, and Best Actress.

-Exploring the themes of human sexuality, alienation and emotion, Somersault is about a 16-year-old girl named Heidi (Abbie Cornish) who flees her Canberra home to the mountain town of Jindabyne in New South Wales.
-There she meets Joe (Worthington), the son of a local farmer, and gradually forms a relationship with him, despite his difficulty in expressing his feelings.
-He also seems to be unsure of his sexual orientation, despite having better-than-average luck meeting women.
+Set in the snowy mountain town of Jindabyne, New South Wales, the film follows 16-year-old Heidi (Abbie Cornish), who runs away from her Canberra home after making an advance toward her mother's boyfriend.
+Seeking connection and stability, she meets Joe (Sam Worthington), the emotionally reserved son of a local farmer, and begins a tentative relationship with him.
+The film explores themes of sexual awakening, emotional vulnerability, and personal identity.

-The soundtrack is written and performed by Australian band Decoder Ring.
-At the ARIA Music Awards of 2004 the soundtrack was nominated for Best Original Soundtrack Album.
+The soundtrack, composed and performed by Australian band Decoder Ring, was nominated for Best Original Soundtrack Album at the 2004 ARIA Music Awards.